oyyq99999/CubeSimulators/README.md

 A timer has been added which runs as the WCA regulation.
 You have 15 seconds to inspect the cube after scrambling, and after that you would get a `+2` penalty.
 If the timer goes over 17 seoconds, you would get a `DNF`.

+You can choose to do speed solving or blindfolded solving in the menu.

 How to run it
 -------------
 There are several ways to run this game.